withcopper/docs/OAuth-Integrators-Guide.md

 * `response_mode`: redirects with tokens as query string parameters if and only if set to `query`; otherwise tokens are placed after the URL hash, inaccessible to your server
 * `scope`: comma-separated list of requested permissions for user data.
 See [LINK TBD] for presently available scopes.
 * `nonce`: if set, only allows requests that haven’t used this nonce.
-Prevents replay attacks, is embedded within all access, refresh and ID tokens
+Prevents replay attacks, and is embedded within all access, refresh and ID tokens
 * `state`: passes through as a parameter to
 * `redirect_uri`: Protects against Cross-Site Request Forgery attacks; allows you to confirm that the request initiated in your app.
-Must be in your preregistered list of redirect_uris for the Appilication on CopperWorks.
+Must be in your preregistered list of redirect_uris for the Application on CopperWorks.
 * `display`: form factor of window: popup or page

 ## 3. Process the Response